KryssCom/ReactDemo-PokemonBattle/README.md

+## CC_NOTES
+This project was initially based on a short React demo app from Web Dev Simplified.
+The notes below are currently unchanged from that starting point, and were not written by me.

+## vvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvv
+## vvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvv
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## CC_NOTES
-This was initially based on a short React/API demo app from Web Dev Simplified.
-The notes below are currently unchanged from that starting point, and not written by me.

 ## Available Scripts